Tylrhas/reporting-server/README.md

-A Node app that uses chart.js to display metrics
+A Node app that Displays Metrics

+This app uses:
+Node.js
+Bootstrap
+Chart.js

 #Todo
 Add footer patial that contains the JS